How to configure WhatsApp to be more secure

-WhatsApp It is, let's not deny it, the messaging app we use most on a daily basis.
-Besides being fast and convenient, it encrypts all your conversations end-to-end.So, no one intercepting the traffic (not even the platform itself) can read your messages.
+WhatsApp is, undeniably, the messaging app we use most often.
+Besides being fast and convenient, it encrypts all your conversations end-to-end , so no one intercepting the traffic (not even the platform itself) can read your messages.
 Even so, there are a number of settings and habits you should activate to further protect your account and personal data.

 The basics you should know about WhatsApp security

-This approach prevents unauthorized access during data transport and also makes it impossible for third parties to spy on your conversations from the servers.
-It's a stricter approach than others apps where encryption is not the default optionSo, to begin with, you're better covered.
+This approach prevents unauthorized access during data transmission and also makes it impossible for third parties to eavesdrop on your conversations from the servers.
+It's a stricter approach than other apps where encryption isn't the default , so you're better protected from the start.

 Visible privacy: decide what you show and to whom